nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Trying out

-1. Let's try out your first command by adding a new property! <br>Type `add property n/Bishan t/Hdb a/Blk 150 Bishan Street 11 #02-101 p/570150 d/30-6-2021` into the command box and press Enter to execute it.
+1. Let's try out your first command by adding a new property! <br>Type `add property n/Bishan t/Hdb a/Blk 150 Bishan Street 11 #02-101 p/570150 d/30-6-2021` into the command box and press <kbd>Enter</kbd> to execute it.
 After that, scroll down to the bottom of the property list to see your newly added property.
 1. Want to view the properties in order of their asking price?
-Type the command `sort property o/desc k/price` and press Enter.
+Type the command `sort property o/desc k/price` and press <kbd>Enter</kbd>.
 The property list will now be ordered in descending order, with the property having the highest asking price at the top.
-1. Now let's try adding a new appointment. <br>Type `add appointment n/Meet Jacob for dinner r/At Orchard Central's food court d/19-4-2021 t/1930`.
+1. Now let's try adding a new appointment. <br>Type `add appointment n/Meet Jacob for dinner r/At Orchard Central's food court d/19-4-2021 t/1930` and hit the <kbd>Enter</kbd> button.
 Scroll down to the bottom of the appointment list to see your newly added appointment.
 1. Forgot the next appointment date to meet Simon?
 Let's try to find out!
-Type `find appointment simon` and press Enter.
+Type `find appointment simon` and press <kbd>Enter</kbd>.
 There it is!
 Your appointment with Simon is on Sep 20, 2021.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
  Some example commands you can try: